 The Finch West LRT project reached financial close in May 2018.
-The project contract is valued at \$2.5 billion Contract awardees Mosaic Transit Group submitted the first 60 per cent of the design package by end of 2018.
+The project contract is valued at \$2.5 billion.
+Contract awardees Mosaic Transit Group submitted the first 60% of the design package by end of 2018.

 The Hamilton LRT Request for Proposals (RFP) was issued in April 2018 to three teams who will each prepare a proposal that provides details on how they would design, build, finance, operate and maintain the project.
-In March 2019, the Minister of Transportation, confirmed the government's commitment of \$1 billion for this project and property acquisitions resumed, including properties necessary for construction of the maintenance and storage facility.
+In March 2019, the Province confirmed its commitment of \$1 billion for this project and property acquisitions resumed, including properties necessary for construction of the maintenance and storage facility.